xxFino/cantor-react/README.md

 - CSS
 - Java Script
 - React.js
+- Axios, async, await
+- Hooks
+- BEM
+- Immutability
+- Styled components

 ## Update
-I also added date and clock to the program.
+I also added date and clock to the program and from now we are taking curriencies rates from website API.

 ## Available Scripts